THE NEW CONGO COLLECTION

 which has been cut out so as to resemble the teeth of a saw.
 Over this a broom of rigid rushes is

 rubbed; the sound obtained, if not pleasant, is certainly quaint.
-The friction drum (
+The friction drum (Fig. 16) is played

 when boys are initiated into the state of manhood and in former times was (and possibly even now